moritz-konarski/thesis/coding/sax/stats/results.md

    similar or not
 6. analyze the subsequence data set first because the other one can be cut down to match these parameters, while I cannot extend it

+# Plan

+- rename and concatenate all the relevant files

+1. analyze for single and multi
+2. analyze for beat type and not -- or decide which one to use
+3. analyze for best and for realistic
+4. try to quantify how msax first outperforms sax, but sax later catches up

+- do a run of data prep with some of the best parameters and count what k=-1 means in terms of count of points -> get idea of how many this generates
+- experiment with putting them into categories of longer segments, maybe 5 seconds, and then analyze